JHowell45/mcp-example/example-api/README.md

 ## Setup

+_(This only seems to be an issue on my windows machine running on WSL2, you can ignore on a diff system or try first before adding the `DOCKER_CURRENT_USER` var)_
-need to add the following to your `~/.zshrc` to get this working with the correct user for migration file permissions:
+You will need to add the following to your `~/.zshrc` to get this working with the correct user for migration file permissions:
 ```sh
 export DOCKER_CURRENT_USER="$(id -u):$(id -g)"
 ```